NotElJesus/RhizoVisionAnalytics/README.md

 ```
 # Input Image Notes
 - Only tested on grayscale pngs
+- Make sure to get rid of RGB channels
 - Size of image shouldn't matter, it rescales it to grid size
 - Save with an octree depth of 8